huggingface/peft/examples/cpt_finetuning/README.md

 - Refer to **Section 3.1** of the paper, where template-based tokenization is described as a critical step in structuring inputs for CPT.

 #### How it Helps
 Templates provide context-aware structure, ensuring the model does not overfit by utilizing structured input-output formats.
-Using cpt_tokens_type_mask, we gain fine-grained information about the roles of different tokens in the input-output structure.
+Using `cpt_tokens_type_mask`, we gain fine-grained information about the roles of different tokens in the input-output structure.
 This enables the model to:

 1. Refrain from Updating Label Tokens: Prevent overfitting to label tokens by excluding their gradients during training.
 2. Apply Different Projection Norms: Use type-specific projections for different parts of the input during Projected Gradient Descent (PGD), enhancing robustness and generalization.